kennytm/dbgen/CLI.md

     | PostgreSQL  | No if [`standard_conforming_strings`] is on (default since 9.1) |
     | SQLite3     | No                                                              |
     | TransactSQL | No                                                              |

+* `--last-file-inserts-count «N»`

+    In the last data file, generate *N* INSERT statements instead of the value given by `--inserts-count`.

+* `--last-insert-rows-count «N»`

+    In the last INSERT statement of the last data file, generate *N* rows instead of the value given by `--rows-count`.

+    These two options allow one to fine-tune the actual rows count of the table.

 [ChaCha20]: https://cr.yp.to/chacha.html
 [HC-128]: https://www.ntu.edu.sg/home/wuhj/research/hc/index.html